martin-kofoed-jyskebank-dk/q-oidc-proxy/README.md

 }
 ```

+> [!NOTE]
+> All calls to protected backend resources must pass through a URL junction named `/api`.
+This junction is removed by the proxy before calling actual backend.

+> [!TIP]
-If the cached token in step (9) has expired, we will make a call to the OIDC provider using the refresh token to acquire a new access token.
-If this step fails, we will remove the cached entry and repeat from step 1.
+> If a refresh_token was returned from the OIDC provider, we will try to refresh the access_token automatically if the cached token in step (9) has expired.
+If there is no refresh_token, or the refresh_token has also expired, we will repeat everything from step 1.

 If backend uses role-based authorization it may send `403 Forbidden` responses.
 These will make it all the way back to the client.